10 Dog Breeds for the Elderly

 3. Pembroke Welsh Corgi

 Seniors who are looking for an active dog should consider the Pembroke Welsh Corgi.
 They are considered herding dogs by the American Kennel Club, and they are happiest when they are exercised often.
 Corgis are immediately recognizable by their short legs.
 This breed is known for its intelligence and friendliness.
-Corgis are a good choice for older adults because they are generally healthy dogs; their coats require little grooming, and they are kind and affectionate.
+Corgis are good dog breeds for the elderly because they are generally healthy dogs; their coats require little grooming, and they are kind and affectionate.

 4. Xoloitzcuintli (Mexican Hairless)

 Xoloitzcuintli (pronounced show-low-itz-queent-li), also called xolos, are a rare breed native to Mexico and Central America.
 Xolos are smart dogs that need very little grooming.
-In fact, according to the American Kennel Club, xolos are hypoallergenic, which makes them a great choice for seniors with allergic family members.
+In fact, according to the American Kennel Club, xolos are hypoallergenic, which makes them some of the best dogs for senior citizens with allergic family members.
 They come in three sizes: standard, miniature, and toy, with weights ranging from 10 to 50 pounds.
 These dogs can be active, but don't require a lot of exercise.
 They are also good with children and make excellent guard dogs.

 5. Bichon Frise